Massimo Carminati: Link to Perugia trial of Andreotti

-A clandestine weapons store of the Banda della Magliana was kept in the basement of a government building, it was later found to contain grenades stolen by NAR leader Valerio Fioravanti.
-The NAR had access to the weapon and ammunition thought likely to have come from the joint arms cache that was used to kill Carmine Pecorelli in 1979.
+A clandestine weapons store of the Banda della Magliana was kept in the basement of a government building; it was later found to contain grenades stolen by NAR leader Valerio Fioravanti.
+The NAR had access to the weapon and ammunition, which were likely to have come from the joint arms cache that was used to kill Carmine Pecorelli in 1979.
 In 1993, contemporaneously with his trial for Mafia association in Palermo, former Italian prime minister Giulio Andreotti, Sicilian mafia boss Gaetano Badalamenti and Carminati, were charged with the murder of Pecorelli by prosecutors in Perugia.
-The case was circumstantial and based on the word of Mafia turncoat Tommaso Buscetta who had not originally mentioned the allegation about Andreotti when interviewed by Giovanni Falcone.
+The case was circumstantial and based on the word of Mafia turncoat Tommaso Buscetta, who had not originally mentioned the allegation about Andreotti when interviewed by Giovanni Falcone.
 Andreotti was acquitted along with his co-defendants in 1999.
 The prosecution successfully appealed the acquittal and there was a 2002 retrial, in which inconsistent verdicts saw Carminati and defendants accused of setting up the killing being acquitted, while Andreotti was found guilty of ordering the killing, and sentenced to 24 years in prison.
 Italians of all political allegiances denounced the conviction.
 The Italian supreme court finally cleared Andreotti of the murder in 2003.
 According to his brother, Fioravanti admitted killing Sicilian politician Piersanti Mattarella.
 Mattarella's death was also asserted to have been linked to former prime minister Giulio Andreotti through the Sicilian Mafia, which allegedly used its contacts with politicians Salvo Lima and the Salvo cousins to complain to Andreotti about the behaviour of Mattarella, according to Mafia turncoat (pentito) Francesco Marino Mannoia.
 According to the supergrass, Andreotti tried to prevent the Mafia from killing Mattarella.
 Fioravanti was also accused of killing for Propaganda Due.

 Later activities and imprisonment

 Carminati lost his left eye in a gunfight with border guards in 1981 while attempting to illicitly cross into Switzerland.
-He was initially acquitted with Andreotti in the killing of Pecorelli, but after a prosecution appeal they were found guilty at re-trial stage trial.
+He was initially acquitted with Andreotti in the killing of Pecorelli, but after a prosecution appeal, they were found guilty at the re-trial stage.
 In 2003 Italy's highest court definitively acquitted them.
 He was sentenced to four years in prison for his complicity in a raid on the Banca di Roma strongroom deposit boxes, he was regarded as the mastermind behind the burglary.
 Police reportedly suspect the deposit boxes contained compromising material that Carminati used to compile dossiers on a number of high officials.
-In 2012 it was reported his name had come up in a match fixing investigation.
+In 2012, it was reported his name had come up in a match fixing investigation.

 On 2 December 2014, Carminati was arrested by the Raggruppamento Operativo Speciale on charges of Mafia association, extortion, fraudulent transfer of assets, bribery, bid rigging and false invoicing, in the Mafia Capitale investigation.
 On 20 July 2017, Carminati was sentenced to 20 years in prison.
 On 11 September 2018, on appeal, Carminati was sentenced to 14 years and six months.
-The sentence was revoked in 2018 and he is free since 2020.
+On 16 June 2020, Carminati was released due to the expiry of his pre-trial detention terms.